alexander-marquardt/es_local_indexer/README.md

 # Introduction
-Elastic Local Indexer is designed to demonstrate how Elasticsearch can be used for indexing data and searching through that data.
-Specifically, Elastic Local Indexer allows you to index and search through a website that has been downloaded to your local disk for offline viewing.
-Once data from the website has been indexed into Elasticsearch, Elastic Local Indexer provides a Google-like interface for searching within the ingested web pages/html documents.
-Once the html has been ingested, Elastic Local Indexer will generate and display a search results page that links to the original html documents.
+ES Local Indexer is designed to demonstrate how Elasticsearch can be used for indexing data and searching through that data.
+Specifically, ES Local Indexer allows you to index and search through a website that has been downloaded to your local disk for offline viewing.
+Once data from the website has been indexed into Elasticsearch, ES Local Indexer provides a Google-like interface for searching within the ingested web pages/html documents.
+Once the html has been ingested, ES Local Indexer will generate and display a search results page that links to the original html documents.

-In order to ingest html documents into Elasticsearch and then search them, you just have to stat a local instance of Elasticsearch and then point Elastic Local Indexer at the directory to that contains the html documents!
+In order to ingest html documents into Elasticsearch and then search them, you just have to stat a local instance of Elasticsearch and then point ES Local Indexer at the directory to that contains the html documents!

 The code given in this project is intended to provide a base that can be used as a reference or to build upon -- this is not considered fully-featured or fully production-ready code.
 Nevertheless, this code would be useful if one has a need to search documents while offline.